LorenzoNegri/Python-Labs/README.md

 ('barley', '565-589-3656', '123 Milan')
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details about other basics coding like this one above go to my [basic operations link](https://lorenzonegri.github.io/Python-Labs/).

 ### Jekyll Themes